Parking in a disabled bay

 Can I park in a disabled bay outside a house?

-Some homes apply for a disabled parking bay to be introduced outside their house.
-However, this isn’t just for use by the resident.
-Rather, it can be used by any disabled person with a Blue Badge.
-If you have a badge, then you can park in the disabled bay outside of someone else’s home.
+Some people can apply for a disabled parking bay to be introduced outside their house.
+In most cases, this isn’t just for use of the resident.
+It could be used by other disabled drivers too.

 Can drivers with disabilities park anywhere?